See also Freedom Songs for web links.

 "The outpouring of freedom songs went to the core of the struggle and expressed, as nothing else was able, the hope, belief, desire, passion, dreams, and anguish of the conflict." — Mary King, SNCC

 "We would sing about anything we felt.
 We would sing about why we sing.
 We would sing about the abuses we suffered, like not being allowed to vote.
 We would sing of sorrow and hope." — Dorothy Cotton, SCLC

-Sometimes professional performers sang political songs for listening audiences — Nina Simone's Mississippi Goddam, Sam Cooke's A Change Is Gonna Come, Bob Dylan's Blowing in the Wind — but when Movement veterans speak of "freedom songs" we mean the songs that we all sang together.
-Songs that we sang, not as a performance for the entertainment of others, not as something to be passively listened to, but as something we ourselves created anew each time we lifted our voices.
+Sometimes professional performers sang political songs for listening audiences — Nina Simone's Mississippi Goddam, Sam Cooke's A Change Is Gonna Come, Bob Dylan's Blowing in the Wind are examples — but when Movement veterans speak of "freedom songs" we mean the songs that we all sang together.
+Songs that we sang not as a performance or for entertaining others, not as something to be passively listened to, but as something we ourselves created anew each time we lifted our voices.
 And it was the act of singing, more than the beauty of the songs, that gave them meaning and power.

 For us, freedom songs were the psychic threads that bound the Movement into a tapestry of purpose, solidarity, hope, and courage.

 The songs bonded us together,

 The songs shielded us from hate,